MehmetKorkut/mehmetkorkut.github.io/_posts/2019-04-18-welcome-to-jekyll.md

 ---
-title: "Welcome to Jekyll!"
+title: "Impact of Temperature Rise on Electricity Consumption of Nordic Countries"
-date: 2019-04-18T15:34:30-04:00
+date: 2021-06-01T00:00:00+03:00
 categories:
   - portfolio
-pdf: "/Projects-Articles/Thesis_Mehmet_Korkut.pdf"
+pdf: "/assets/Thesis_Mehmet_Korkut.pdf"
 ---

-## My Msc Economics Thesis - Impact of Temperature Rise on Electricity Consumption of Nordic Countries.
+## Msc Economics Thesis
 <div style="text-align: justify;">
 ### Abstract
 One of the main aspects of climate change is temperature rise.
 It has a direct effect on